melinteflxrin/DISTROAR-Distortion-Plugin/README.md

 ## Description

-**DISTROAR** is a gritty, heavy distortion plugin I made to get a raw, aggressive sound from my electric guitar, perfect for chugs, riffs and leads.
-Built in C++ with JUCE, and runs as a VST3 in any DAW.
+**DISTROAR** is a gritty, heavy distortion plugin I made to get a punchy, aggressive sound from my electric guitar, perfect for chugs, riffs and leads.
+It's my first plugin, built in C++ with JUCE, and runs as a VST3 in any DAW.

 ## Features
 - Multi-band distortion: splits the signal into low, mid, and high bands for separate processing